55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 Based on those previous tips, you’re hopefully picking up the theme that you need to be active on social media if you want to reach and connect with patients—present AND future.

+An intelligent way for your practice to connect is by following social media accounts for local organizations.
 This will allow you to stay in the loop about what’s happening and establish your presence in the community.
 You will also be able to learn about and recognize opportunities for you to promote your practice in a way that makes sense.

 To best do this, take into consideration the nature of what you do, and think about how it relates to various groups/organizations/etc. within your community.

-For example, a podiatrist might get a lot of value out of following the Facebook page for local running groups.
+A podiatrist might get a lot of value out of following the Facebook page for local running groups.
 An example of an optometrist could be following social media accounts for local schools and colleges.
 When they post information about back-to-school (and they will!), you can comment on those posts and encourage scheduling eye appointments before the school year gets started.

 Why that’s important:

-This provides valuable exposure for your practice.
 If you think about it, this is even better than paying to have a banner hanging at a fieldhouse/stadium/aquatic center/etc. (because it doesn’t cost a dime).

 Tips for Email Marketing: